Get the latest information on COVID-19, including testing, visitor guidelines, your care options and more

 PM&R doctor – Our physical medicine and rehabilitation doctors specialize in treating various conditions, including those that might affect your spine through physician-directed rehabilitation.

 Pain specialist – We have a team of doctors who specialize in treating pain in all parts of the body.
 Depending on your spine condition, they might be involved in helping you lessen pain through a variety of treatment methods.

 Most spinal conditions can be treated with rehabilitation and other non-surgical options.
 We’ll work with you to create a personalized treatment plan that addresses the cause of your pain and fits into your lifestyle.
-If you’ve tried a number of non-surgical treatments without relief, and surgery is recommended to treat your condition, our team of specialists and neurosurgeons will answer all your questions, let you know what to expect and help prepare you for surgery.
+If you’ve tried a number of non-surgical treatments without relief, and surgery is recommended to treat your condition, our team of specialists will answer all your questions, let you know what to expect and help prepare you for surgery.